 The “small-batch” concept gives men a structure for gathering in smaller groups for a more intimate connection than might be had in a large virtual or in-person meeting.

 Why call it “small batch?”
 Well, a small-batch designates or relates to a type of small-scale production in which goods are made in limited quantities, often by means of traditional or artisanal methods.
 We think this name fits the concept!

 Small Batches Offerings

-Ideal for men on in the Mountain and Pacific Time Zone…Meets Mondays at 7AM PT…Men exploring a variety of topics
+Ideal for men on in the Mountain and Pacific Time Zone…Meets Tuesdays at 7AM PT…Men exploring a variety of topics

 Self-compassion has proven to be a benefit to individual well-being and especially for those who are particularly self-critical.
 On December 5th, a 3-month self-compassion small batch will launch.
 The small batch is intended to get a group of guys together for a self-compassion journey through accountability and share experiences.
 Check out more details here.